 Citing Cases to the Alberta Courts

-Court of the Queen’s Bench November 12, 2013 Notice to the Profession #2013-06 reflects that the Court officially adopts the Canadian Guide to Uniform Legal Citation, 7th ed (Toronto: Carswell, 2010) [McGill Guide, 7th edition].
+The Court of King’s Bench of Alberta officially adopts the most recent edition of the Canadian Guide to Uniform Legal Citation, 9th ed (Toronto: Thomson Reuters, 2018) [McGill Guide, 9th edition].

 Parts of a Case Citation